Banking · February 03, 2022

 Account openings and credit are subject to bank approval.

 With the exception of the Sure Advantage and Together Card products (which are ineligible for overdraft service), if the available funds in your account are insufficient to pay an item when presented, First Citizens Bank will make a decision on whether to pay the item or return it unpaid.
 When we pay an item for which there are insufficient funds, it results in an overdraft.
 The following overdraft fee structure applies to eligible Consumer accounts: First Citizens Bank will charge you $10 each time we pay an item resulting in an overdraft, up to our limit of four (4) overdraft charges per business day.
 We will not charge you for overdrafts caused by transactions of $5.00 or less, nor for items returned unpaid.
 You are obligated to repay overdrafts immediately.
 Consumers have the option to decline overdraft service.
 First Citizens Bank also offers overdraft protection programs.
-Please see our Deposit Account Agreement for additional details.
+Please see our Deposit Account Agreement (PDF) for additional details.

 Links to third-party websites may have a privacy policy different from First Citizens Bank and may provide less security than this website.
 First Citizens Bank and its affiliates are not responsible for the products, services and content on any third-party website.